maxonrow/maxathon/ft-sample/README.md

 - checkout our [cookbook](https://medium.com/) on detailed explanation of the code & how to design & implement FT.
 - please! remember to claps, follow & share. we will mint you something!
 You will find out soon!

+## About this sample

+In this sample we create a Fungible Token, then we mint an item, burn the item, transfer item and query the item.